MathieuNls/bianca/bianca.md

 \input{tex/extract}

 Algorithm \ref{alg:extract} presents an overview of the "extract" and "save" blocks operations of BIANCA.
 This algorithm receives as arguments, the changesets and the blocks that have been previously extracted.
-Then, from Lines 1 to 5 lie the $for$ loop that iterates over the changesets.
+Then, Lines 1 to 5 show the $for$ loop that iterates over the changesets.
 For each changeset (Line 2), we extract the blocks by calling the $~extract\_blocks(Changeset~cs)$ function.
 In this function, we expand our changeset to the left and to the right in order to have a complete block.